aslan1301/PROJECT-2/README.md

 ### Type of final production database data is loaded into:

-We used a relational database (PostgreSQL) to link and...
+We used a relational database (PostgreSQL) to link and store our data

 ### Limitations: